Ole Saint Andrews Inn

 STILL HAUNTED?

-Perhaps but not known for sure until another establishment finally moves into the commercial space on the first floor.
+Perhaps, but not known for sure until another establishment finally moves into the commercial space on the first floor.

 Perhaps the place gave off such a friendly, welcoming aura because of the spirit of Frank, who was still a welcoming unseen presence.

-Other people in the following years also have experienced similar manifestations.
+Other people in the following years have also experienced similar manifestations.
 If a pub and restaurant finally do move in and establish their business here, the spirit of Frank may just reactivate and resume his activities.

 LOCATION